Malta holidays

 Should I get travel health insurance?

-It’s always best to have comprehensive health and travel insurance for any holiday, including to Malta.
-For starters, your insurance should cover the cost of emergency medical treatment if you fall ill or have an accident during your trip, but check your policy before you travel so you’re clear on what is and what isn’t covered.
+It’s always best to have comprehensive health and travel insurance for any holiday, including holidays to Malta.
+For starters, your insurance should cover the cost of emergency medical treatment if you fall ill or have an accident during your Malta trip, but check your policy before you travel so you’re clear on what is and what isn’t covered.

 Malta weather